-- An easy way to measure how long program mypgm takes on a Linux system is to run it by typing time mypgm.
+• An easy way to measure how long program mypgm takes on a Linux system is to run it by typing time mypgm.
 Another way is to run it with /usr/bin/time mypgm.
-(This gives more/different information try it.)
-If you'd rather put something in the program itself to collect and print timing information, for C/C++ programs you could use the function in timer.h1 to obtain starting and ending times for the section of the code you want to time, or for Java programs you could use System.currentTimeMillis. - Your program doesn't have to use a 2D array (you might be able to think of some other data structure that produces the same result).
+(This gives more/different information - try it.)
+If you'd rather put something in the program itself to collect and print timing information, for C/C++ programs you could use the function in $\underline{\text{timer.h}}^1$ to obtain starting and ending times for the section of the code you want to time, or for Java programs you could use System.currentTimeMillis.

+- Your program doesn't have to use a 2D array (you might be able to think of some other data structure that produces the same result).
 If you do use a 2D array, though, keep in mind the following: - To the best of my knowledge, C and C++ allocate local variables on the stack, which may be limited in size.
 Dynamically allocated variables (i.e., those allocated with malloc or new) aren't subject to this limit. - Dynamic allocation of 2D arrays in C is full of pitfalls.
 It may be easier to just allocate a 1D array and fake accessing it as a 2D array (e.g., the element in x[i][j], if x is a 2D array, is at offset incols+j). - 2.
 (10 points) The starting point for this problem is a Java program that simulates execution of a page replacement algorithm.
 Currently the program simulates only the FIFO algorithm.
 Your mission is to make it simulate one or more of the other algorithms mentioned in the text (and listed in commented-out code in the main program).
 You will get full credit for simulating one algorithm, extra points for simulating additional algorithms.
-The program consists of several classes collected in a package called pagingsimulator.
-(The "original version" is what I posted last week and is included mostly for completeness.
-The "improved version" clarifies and corrects a few things and should be used if possible.) - API documentation (improved version)2. - Code (improved version)3.
-(Class PageReplacerTest contains a main method to test all algorithms.) - API documentation (original version, deprecated)4. - Code (original version, deprecated)5.
-(Class PageReplacerTest contains a main method to test all algorithms.) - Sample input6.
+The program consists of several classes collected in a package called pagingsimulator. - API documentation2. - Code3.
+(Class PageReplacerTest contains a main method to test all algorithms.) - Sample input4.
+(Output from my sample solution5.) - Another sample input6.
 (Output from my sample solution7.)